JIITODC/JODC-Workshops/README.md

 Request the community members to conduct a talk/hands-on session on any of the topics you want, open an issue like `[REQ] A session on Blockchain`.

 Want to host a talk session?
-Create an issue here following the talk-proposal issue (template)[https://github.com/JIITODC/JODC-Workshops/blob/master/.github/ISSUE_TEMPLATE/proposal.md].
+Create an issue here following the talk-proposal [issue template](https://github.com/JIITODC/JODC-Workshops/blob/master/.github/ISSUE_TEMPLATE/proposal.md).
 We'll surely ping you.

 Workshops, meetups, talks, and more, oh my!